-Cautions including any relevant action to be taken The immunogenicity of the vaccine could be reduced in immunosuppressed individuals and additional doses may be recommended, see the Green Book Chapter 7 and Chapter 25 and the PCV risk groups PGD . (continued) Premature infants should be vaccinated in accordance with the national routine immunisation schedule according to their chronological age.
-The occurrence of apnoea following vaccination is especially increased in infants who are born very prematurely.
-Very premature infants (born ≤28 weeks of gestation) who are in hospital should have respiratory monitoring for 48-72 hrs when given their first immunisation, particularly those with a previous history of respiratory immaturity.
+Cautions including any relevant action to be taken

+The immunogenicity of the vaccine could be reduced in immunosuppressed individuals and additional doses may be recommended, see the Green Book Chapter 7 and Chapter 25 and the PCV risk groups PGD.

+Premature infants should be vaccinated in accordance with the national routine immunisation schedule according to their chronological age.
+Very premature infants (born less than 28 weeks of gestation) who are in hospital should have respiratory monitoring for 48 to 72 hrs when given their first immunisation, particularly those with a previous history of respiratory immaturity.
+If the child has apnoea, bradycardia or desaturations after the first immunisation, the second immunisation should also be given in hospital, with respiratory monitoring for 48 to 72 hours.
+If the premature infant was stable at discharge and has no history of apnoea and/or respiratory compromise, further vaccinations may be given in the community setting.

 Syncope (fainting) can occur following, or even before any vaccination especially in adolescents as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
 It is important that procedures are in place to avoid injury from faints.

-Action to be taken if the individual is excluded Immunisation can be administered to infants from 6 weeks of age if at increased risk of exposure due to an outbreak (see Dose and frequency of administration).
-If aged less than 6 weeks, defer immunisation and provide an appointment as appropriate.
-If a dose of PCV (irrespective of valency) was received within the last 4 weeks, defer immunisation for an appropriate interval (see Dose and frequency of administration).
+Action to be taken if the individual is excluded

+Immunisation can be administered to infants from 6 weeks of age if at increased risk of exposure due to an outbreak (see dose and frequency of administration).

+If the individual is aged less than 6 weeks, defer immunisation and provide an appointment as appropriate.

+If a dose of PCV (irrespective of valency) was received within the last 4 weeks, defer immunisation for an appropriate interval (see dose and frequency of administration).

 If aged 2 years and over, routine immunisation with pneumococcal vaccine is not indicated.
-If the individual is at increased risk of pneumococcal disease, in accordance with the Green Book Chapter 7 and Chapter 25 , refer to the PCV risk groups PGD.
-Individuals suffering acute severe febrile illness should postpone immunisation until they have recovered.
-Immunisers should advise when the individual can be vaccinated and ensure another appointment is arranged.
+If the individual is at increased risk of pneumococcal disease, in accordance with the Green Book Chapter 7 and Chapter 25, refer to the PCV risk groups PGD.

+In case of postponement due to acute severe febrile illness, advise when the individual can be vaccinated and ensure another appointment is arranged at the earliest opportunity.

 Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as required.

 The risk to the individual of not being immunised must be taken into account.

 Document the reason for exclusion and any action taken in the individual's clinical records.

 Inform or refer to the GP or a prescriber as appropriate.

-Action to be taken if the individual or carer Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration. declines treatment Advise the individual, parent or carer about the protective effects of the vaccine, the risks of infection and the potential complications.
+Action to be taken if the individual or carer declines treatment

+Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration and recorded appropriately.
+Where a person lacks the capacity, in accordance with the Mental Capacity Act 2005, a decision to vaccinate may be made in the individual's best interests.
+For further information on consent, see Chapter 2 of the Green Book.

+Advise the individual, parent or carer about the protective effects of the vaccine, the risks of infection and the potential complications.

 Document advice given and the decision reached.

 Inform or refer to the GP as appropriate.

+PCV vaccine PGD v6.0 Valid from: 1 July 2025 Expiry: 31 May 2027 Page 9 of 19

-Arrangements for referral for medical advice As per local policy
+Arrangements for referral for medical advice

+As per local policy

+PCV vaccine PGD v6.0 Valid from: 1 July 2025 Expiry: 31 May 2027 Page 10 of 19